Assistant Crown Solicitor

 - Assisting clients with the negotiation and drafting of Indigenous Land Use Agreements, ‘right to negotiate’ agreements, Cultural Heritage Management Plans and other cultural heritage agreements.

-In her previous role in private practice, Sarah primarily advised mining and gas clients on successful project approvals pathways for mine expansions and green field projects, including native title and Aboriginal cultural heritage agreements, environmental regulation, water licences, on and off-tenement infrastructure, resolving issues with overlapping coal and CSG tenements, and the grant, amendment and relinquishment of tenements under the Mineral Resources Act 1989 and Petroleum and Gas (Production and Safety) Act 2004.
+In her previous role in private practice, Sarah primarily advised mining and gas clients on successful project approvals pathways for mine expansions and green field projects, including native title and Aboriginal cultural heritage agreements, environmental regulation, water licences, on and off-tenement infrastructure, resolving issues with overlapping coal and coal seam gas tenements, and the grant, amendment and relinquishment of tenements under the Mineral Resources Act 1989 and Petroleum and Gas (Production and Safety) Act 2004.